Rhythmic-Ocean/Osu-Arena/README.md

-# 🌀 rt4d Discord Bot
+# 🌀 osu!Arena Discord Bot

 > [🌐 Website](https://rt4d-production.up.railway.app) | [💬 Join the Discord](https://discord.com/invite/GBsNU5hCQy)

-**rt4d (Race to 4 Digits)** is a custom-built, real-time Discord bot designed for the **osu! community** at rt4d.
+**osu!Arena** is a custom-built, real-time Discord bot designed for the **osu! community** at osu!Arena.
 It manages league sessions, rivalries, challenges, player verification, and rank syncing for a competitive community racing to reach 4-digit osu! global rank and beyond.

 ---